Russ Kunkel: Career

-1970s

-In early 1970s, while rehearsing for the upcoming tour, he met Chris Darrow, a former player of John Stewart's, who was a friend of Peter Asher and together along with James Taylor and bassist Leland Sklar they had put out an album.
-Later on, guitarist Danny Kortchmar came to them from The Flying Machine along with keyboardist Craig Doerge and together, the four of them, had formed a band called The Section.
-The group existed between 1972 and 1977, during which time they had recorded three albums.
-A few years later however, the band got smaller because Sklar preferred to work in the studio, and Doerge had joined another band.
+Kunkel's first single was a demo with Joel Sill for Trousdale Music, which included musicians Joe Osborn and Larry Knechtel.
+In early 1970s, while rehearsing for the upcoming tour, he met Chris Darrow, a former player of John Stewart's, who was a friend of Peter Asher.

 In 1970, Kunkel through his connection with producer Peter Asher, rehearsed "Fire and Rain" and suggested he use brushes instead of sticks to provide the backing beat to the song.
 Back in the studio, he asked whether he should use the brushes, to record and Asher said, "do it like we rehearsed".
 He then helped James Taylor to record the rest of the Sweet Baby James album.
 Kunkel played on Tony Kosinec's "Bad Girl Songs," which was produced by Peter Asher.
 In 1971 Kunkel worked with Gerry Goffin, Gary Hart, and Carole King on the Tapestry album, which became a classic.
 From 1971 to 1972 Kunkel worked with Joni Mitchell on her albums Blue and For the Roses.
 Along with his bandmates in the Section, he appeared on the first album by Crosby & Nash, and would continue working with the duo through the decade.
-From 1972 to 1973 he played in the attic of James Taylor's house at Martha's Vineyard where he recorded parts of the One Man Dog album.
+From 1972 to 1973, he played in the attic of James Taylor's house at Martha's Vineyard where he recorded parts of the One Man Dog album.
 In 1972 Kunkel helped Willis Alan Ramsey to release the album, Willis Alan Ramsey, which was issued under Shelter Records label.